ZuInnoTe/scrapy-contrib-bigexporters/docs/avro.rst

   - convert all values to string. recommended for compatibility reasons, conversion to native types is suggested as part of the ingestion in the processing platform
 * - EXPORTER_AVRO_SCHEMASTRING
   - EXPORTER_AVRO_SCHEMASTRING = None
   - Mandatory to specify schema.
 Please name your fields exactly like you name them in your items.
 Please make sure that the item has always values filled, otherwise you may see errors during scraping.
-See also https://fastavro.readthedocs.io/en/latest/writer.html
+See also `fastavro write <https://fastavro.readthedocs.io/en/latest/writer.html>`_
 * - EXPORTER_AVRO_VALIDATOR
   - EXPORTER_AVRO_VALIDATOR = None
   - use fast avro validator when writing, can be None, True (fastavro.validation.validate or a function)